jacobkap/crimebythenumbers/docs/intro-to-r.md

 #> 6                 7                    0                        52
 ```

 The `summary()` function gives a six number summary of each numeric or Date column in the data.
-For other types of data, such as "character" types (which are just columns with words rather than numbers), it'll say what type of data it is.
+For other types of data, such as "character" types (which are just columns with words rather than numbers or dates), it'll say what type of data it is.

 The six values it returns for numeric and Date columns are